 Faculty development funds are provided by the College to facilitate and nurture the professional growth and academic enrichment of faculty members.
-In collaboration with the VPAA and the Associate Vice-President for Academic Affairs, the Faculty Welfare and Fiscal Affairs committee is responsible for the allocation of these funds.
+In collaboration with the VPAA and the AVPAA, the FWFA committee is responsible for the allocation of these funds.
 The committee will have discretion in determining individual allotments from the total annual allocation so as to facilitate an equitable distribution over time.